gerofayo/SimpleWindowsScripts/README.md

     ```powershell
     Set-ExecutionPolicy RemoteSigned
     ```
+    **Note:** Changing the execution policy might expose your system to security risks.
+It is recommended to revert the policy to its default setting after running the script:
+    ```powershell
+    Set-ExecutionPolicy Restricted
+    ```
 3. Navigate to the directory where the script is located.
 4. Run the script using:
     ```powershell